 Impact

 Kestra versions 1.3.3 and earlier are vulnerable to SQL Injection because unfiltered user input from a GET parameter is directly concatenated into an SQL query.
 The missing sanitization allows attackers to inject arbitrary SQL expressions, giving them the ability to read, modify, or delete database contents.
-The underlying weakness corresponds to an input validation error where user‑supplied data is not properly sanitized, leading to the execution of unintended SQL.
+The underlying weakness corresponds to an SQL Injection flaw (CWE-89) where user‑supplied data is directly concatenated into a query without proper sanitization, leading to execution of unintended SQL.

 Affected Systems